Saraswatichandra (novel): Translation and adaptations

 Saraswatichandra was translated and published in English by the director of Sabarmati Ashram, Tridip Suhrud, in four volumes starting 2015.
 Prior to that, Vinod Meghani had published its English translation in abridged form in 2006.
 The book was also translated into Hindi by Alok Gupta and Virendranarayan Sinh in 2015 and was published by Sahitya Akademi, New Delhi.

 The novel was adapted in several plays, radio plays, films and TV series.
 One play was adapted in lifetime of Tripathi.
-One adapted was adapted by Raghunath Brahmabhatt of Nadiad which became very popular.
+One adapted was adapted by Raghunath Brahmbhatt of Nadiad which became very popular.
 It was adapted for radio too.
 The Hindi film Saraswatichandra (1968) was based on this novel.
 Chhotalal Rukhdev Sharma had adapted it into a play produced by Aryanitidarshak Natak Samaj which premiered on 11 March 1912.

 The 1968 Hindi film was followed by 1972 Gujarati sequel film Gunsundari No Ghar Sansar, also directed by Govind Saraiya, which won the National Film Award for Best Feature Film in Gujarati at the 20th National Film Awards.
 The film was considered important for its artistry and aesthetic.

 It was adapted in TV serials four times.
 The 2013 television series of the same name based on the novel was broadcast on Star Plus in 2013–14.

 The novel was retold in abridged version by Sameer Acharya.
 The version was published by HarperCollins India in 2018.